How to Deal with Difficult Employees as a New Manager

 Use specific examples to show them the negative behaviour they're exhibiting.

 If you observe them acting negatively in meetings, be direct and tell them how this brings down others' moods and optimism.
-Explain how their moods have a negative impact on the team performance.
+Explain how their moods hurt the team performance.

 Show them an alternative they can do to this behaviour, such as sharing that they're not having the best day but only going into detail when asked.